frotaur/DataSorter/README.md

 And data will be an array of dicts as described.

 Let me know if any bugs arise (which they will).

+## NOTE :
+On mac, there may be an error saying that '_tkinter' is missing or something.
+Python must be compiled with tkinter, and on Mac you should run :
+` brew install python-tk@3.10`

+Replace with the correct version of python.